Fiberglass Fly Rods

 Netcraft black 8' fiberglass rod built in Harnell colors (Red and yellow).
 I have made this my personal rod and I have had many pleasurable days astream with it using wets, nymphs, and dries.

 Since 2012, I have offered a popular series of e-glass short, small stream rods that are built on Batson Forecast black-finished SPG fiberglass blanks.
 Batson sells the blanks as 1 piece spinning rod blanks, but the models I choose make excellent short fly rods.
-My small stream fly rods can be had in 1 piece, or 2 piece configurations with spigot ferrules that I personally cut and install.
+I am currently offering my small stream fly rods 1 piece.
 These are designed to handle 4, 5, and 6 weight lines depending on the casting styles of the user.
-Rod lengths are 5’, 5.5’, 6’, 6.5’, 7’, and 7’-3” lengths.
-Again, you cannot buy these as factory-made rods.
-I buy them as 1 piece blanks and cut and ferrule the 2 piece models.
-These are great specialty rods and each comes with a matching rod bag and aluminum tube.
+Rod lengths are 4'4" (banty), 5’, 5.5’, 6’, 6.5,’ and 7' lengths.
+Cut and ferruled 2 piece models are available by special request.
+These are great specialty rods and each comes with a matching rod bag and my black ABS capped tube.

 Small stream rod "hero picture" from a client in northern Maine.